On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 This implies that

 which concludes with the desired estimate on $C'_{k,j}$ and thus gives us the desired estimates:

 and

-\end{proof} \end{section} \begin{section}{A further study of the linear problem} We give refined statements for theorems applicable to the linear problem whose proofs we omit since they follow the same strategy as the proofs already performed on the nonlinear problem.
+\end{proof} \end{section} \begin{section}{A further study of the linear problem} In this section, we provide refined statements for theorems applicable to the linear problem.
+We will omit the proof, as they follow the same strategy as the proofs already performed on the nonlinear problem.
 In order to reduce the nonlinear problem to the decay of the linear problem we only needed to study the Dir-minimizing functions $u \in W^{1,2}(\bB_1^+ , \mathcal{A}_Q(\RR^n))$ with zero boundary value along $\bB_1 \cap \left(\RR^{m-1}\times \left\{0 \right\}\right)$.

 The methods used before allow us to treat a more general version of the linear problem which we remind. \begin{assumption} Given a Dir-minimizing function $u \in W^{1,2}(\Omega,\mathcal{A}_Q(\RR^n))$.
 The boundary linear problem consists of functions $u$ such that $u \res \partial \Omega \cap \bB_1=Q\a{0}$. \end{assumption} This is equivalent to understanding the case in which a $u \res \partial \Omega \cap \bB_1=Q\a{\varphi}$ with suitable smoothness assumptions on $\varphi$ since removing the average for $u$ makes it have zero boundary value.